Cramp Relief and Women’s Health: A Common Nutritional Cause

 The core cause of menstrual cramps

 All muscles, both smooth (involuntary) and striated (voluntary) work the same way.
 Contractions are first caused by the inversion of the cell's polarity by moving sodium inside and potassium outside.
+This initiates the opening of calcium channels which is the critical cofactor for myosin movement and muscle contraction.

 Severe Menstrual Cramps from Endometriosis